ths-rwth/smtrat/doc/markdown/08-other-tools.md

 The implemented rules are rather simple: removing a node, replacing a node by a child node, simplifying a number, replacing a symbol by a constant or eliminating a let expression.
 These transformations are designed such that they can be extended easily.
 For a given input `delta` applies each transformation to each node.
-Each application may produce arbitrarily many \emph{candidate inputs} which are then tested.
+Each application may produce arbitrarily many *candidate inputs* which are then tested.
 The first candidate that provokes the error is then adopted, the other candidates are rejected.

 When analyzing the behavior, `delta` relies on the exit code of the program.
 It will run the program on the original input and obtain the original exit code.